The warm flavors of Middle Eastern spices are well worth learning about, and including in your cooking.

 Baharat simply means spices in Arabic.
 This is not one spice, but a blend that will vary slightly depending where you are in the Middle East.

-You will most likely get a variation of paprika, cinnamon, cardamom, black pepper, cloves, cumin, nutmeg, and coriander.
+You will most likely get a variety of paprika, cinnamon, cardamom, black pepper, cloves, cumin, nutmeg, and coriander.

 USED IN: Meat, fish, vegetables, soups, rice